ingodahn/gsaplus/readme.md

 ### Common Errors
 * *Permission denied*, *File does not exist* and other File-Errors: Sometimes the gitignore excludes directories that need to exist for the application.
 This is a configuration error and should be reported to <mbrack@uni-koblenz.de>.
 * *You don't have permission to access / on this server.* The VM is not running and you are once again pestering some random server on the internet.
 Use `vagrant up` in the project dir to start the VM.
 On some occasions you'll have do reboot the host machine prior to that (not sure why, but it seems to help).
+* VM not accessible at all, or loading infinitely: Reload VM.
+This seems to happen after suspending the host.

 ### Depenedencies
 For the VM